MusabMahmoodh/review-pulse/google_reviews.md

 2. **Enable Required APIs**
    - Navigate to **APIs & Services > Library**
    - Enable the following APIs:
+     - **My Business Account Management API** - For managing accounts and access
      - **My Business Business Information API** - For managing locations and business information
      - **Google Business Profile API** - For accessing reviews and other business data
    - Note: These APIs may only be available after your access request is approved
+   - **Important**: After enabling, you may need to request a quota increase if the default quota is 0

 3. **Configure OAuth Consent Screen**
    - Go to **APIs & Services > OAuth consent screen**